-- of the council at the time designated for the holding of the meeting, the first business of the meeting must be the election of a chairperson to preside at the meeting. - 6.4 The election of chairperson must be conducted: - (a) by the general manager or, in their absence, an employee of the council designated by the general manager to conduct the election, or - (b) by the person who called the meeting or a person acting on their behalf if neither the general manager nor a designated employee is present at the meeting, or if there is no general manager or designated employee.
+- 6.3 If no chairperson is present at a meeting of the council at the time designated for the holding of the meeting, the first business of the meeting must be the election of a chairperson to preside at the meeting. - 6.4 The election of a chairperson must be conducted: - (a) by the general manager or, in their absence, an employee of the council designated by the general manager to conduct the election, or - (b) by the person who called the meeting or a person acting on their behalf if neither the general manager nor a designated employee is present at the meeting, or if there is no general manager or designated employee.